 The Trustees regularly canvas issues of strategic importance to the long term future of the Trust.
-This includes wide ranging discussion with the Company Directors.
+This includes wide ranging discussion with the Company Directors and making submissions on various government proposals.
 An annual Trustee/Director workshop is held to discuss long term Company plans mindful of economic, political and regulatory issues, as well as technical advances potentially impacting the Company and/or Trust ownership.
 Future investment direction for the Company and Trust has also been considered.

 Emerging technologies - solar, battery storage, electric vehicles, smart meters and smart grids - will revolutionise the electricity industry.
 The unknowns are how quickly these technologies will reach critical mass from a commercial perspective and how they will combine.
-These factors coupled with the unprecedented consumer growth flagged for the Counties Power supply area makes the Franklin area probably the most exciting and challenging in the country from an electricity distribution perspective.
+These factors coupled with the unprecedented consumer growth flagged for the Counties Power supply area, makes the Franklin area probably the most exciting and challenging in the country from an electricity distribution perspective.

-The year under review has been one of consolidation within the Directorship with retirements in the middle of the year, and a new Chair.
+The year under review has been one of consolidation within the Directorship.
 It has also been a year of significant change at senior management level and within the management team.
+Trustees welcomed the appointment, in September 2017, of Ms Judy Nicholl, who replaced Ms Sheridan Broadbent, as CE for the Company.